parsiya/parsiya.net/content/post/2020/2020-07-25-airtight-hatchway/index.markdown

 > allowing locally authenticated users with administrative privileges to run
 > malicious executables with LocalSystem privileges.

-Local admin to SYSTEM is intended.
+Local admin users can become SYSTEM!
+This is intended behavior.

 ## DLL Hijacking
 Reading assignment:

 * https://itm4n.github.io/windows-dll-hijacking-clarified/

-In simple words means the OS will search for a missing DLL in certain paths.
-You might be able to plant your own malicious DLL in one of those and get code execution.
+The OS will search for a missing DLL in certain paths.
+You might be able to plant your own DLL in one of those and get code execution.

 A [good chunk of DLL Hijacking CVEs][dll-python] happen when there's a DLL missing and people use `C:\python27` to plant their DLL.
 Well, no shit.
-I bet the overwhelming majority of Windows users do not have that directory, I don't and I am a power user.
+I bet the majority of Windows users do not have that directory, I don't and I am a power user.
 I don't have Python on my host OS.

 [dll-python]: https://www.bing.com/search?q=%22C%3A%5Cpython27%22+DLL+hijacking